Varaha: In avatar listings

 The Mahabharata lays the foundation for the avatar concept in Vishnu theology; the term pradurbhava ("manifestation") appears in the early lists, instead the term avatar.
 Varaha is listed as one of the four incarnations of Narayana-Vishnu who "relieve the burden of the earth" in an early list; in another list which may be a later addition to the epic, Varaha is one among eight pradurbhavas.
-Some manuscripts of the epic expand the list to the classical ten Dashavatar list; with Varaha listed as third or fourth pradurbhava.
-Varaha is referred to yajna-varaha ("sacrifice boar") in some instances.
+Some manuscripts of the epic expand this list into the classical ten Dashavatar list; with Varaha listed as third or fourth pradurbhava.
+Varaha is also referred to Yajna-Varaha ("sacrifice boar") in some instances.

-The Agni Purana while narrating tales of the Dashavatara in sequence briefly mentions that the Hiranyaksa, a chief of asuras (demons) defeated the gods and captured Svarga (heaven).
+The Agni Purana, while narrating tales of the Dashavatar in sequence, briefly mentions that the Hiranyaksa, a chief of asuras (demons), defeated the gods and captured Svarga (heaven).
 Vishnu, in his third avatar as Varaha, slew the demons.

 The Linga Purana mentions that Vishnu takes the avatars due to a curse by the sage Bhrigu.
-It mentions Varaha as the third of the Dashavatara.
+It mentions Varaha as the third of the Dashavatar.
 The Narada Purana, the Shiva Purana and the Padma Purana concurs placing Varaha as third of ten avatars.

-The Bhagavata Purana and Garuda Purana mention Varaha as second of 22 avatars.
-They say that Varaha, "the lord of sacrifices", rescued the earth from the netherworld or the waters.
-In two other instances in the Garuda Purana, Varaha is mentioned as third of the classical Dashavatara.
+The Bhagavata Purana and Garuda Purana mention Varaha as the second of 22 avatars.
+They describe Varaha, "the lord of sacrifices", as rescuing the earth from the netherworld or from the waters.
+In two other passages of the Garuda Purana, Varaha is mentioned as third of the classical Dashavatar.

-The Narada Purana has a variant of Caturvyuha with Narayana, Varaha, Vamana and Balarama (Haladhara) as the four emanations.
+The Narada Purana has a variant of Caturvyuha with Krishna, Varaha, Vamana and Balarama (Haladhara) as the four emanations.